What do I need to know about CPA license renewal?

 Businesses and individuals hire licensed CPAs because they need assurance that their finances are being handled by a trustworthy person.
 They need to know that they are working with someone who will help them stay in compliance with all regulations and who will use the correct processes to manage their money.

 But regulations and processes change.
 To maintain a high level of trust between CPAs and their clients, and ensure that CPAs have up-to-date skills and education, every jurisdiction requires each CPA to renew their expired CPA license and complete a designated number of continuing professional education (CPE) courses.
+In short, CPA renewal ensures that practicing public accountants are educated on the most recent best practices and regulations.

 What are the requirements for CPA license renewal?